JMorris1575/Jeopardy/.docs/development_notes/controller.rst

 * These menu items are only available if the game loaded is marked as playable.

+** This is only available if a game is loaded

 But a question has been raised in my mind.
 How is the program to know, when the user loads a game, whether the user wants to edit the game or play the game?
 One possibility is to presume editing is desired until the user clicks the "Play Jeopardy!" entry.
 I could use the edit-modify menu entry to allow for editing during a played game.
 It would have to check to see if a game was in progress and suspend it, somehow stopping its timers, as well as activating the items in edit mode, until the user clicks game-play again (now labelled something like "Return to the Game").

-That all suggests a new method in the Jeopardy class: setProgramState(state=neutral, editing or playing) and a new enum to go with it::
+That all suggests a new method in the Jeopardy class: setProgramMode(state=neutral, editing or playing) and a new enum to go with it::

-    class ProgramState(Enum):
+    class ProgramMode(Enum):
         Neutral = 1
         Editing = 2
         Playing = 3